SilbigerLab/pH_Spec/Protocols/README.md

     1. In Wavelengths, use the dropdown menu to select how many wavelengths you intend to use, and type each wavelength into the boxes provided.
     1. Unless comparing your samples in the well plate directly to samples in cuvettes, do not activate "Pathcheck"
     1. If you want to shake the plate prior to your first read, check the box and set the number of seconds to shake.
 From the dropdown menu, select the shake mode.
-    1. If you are planning to read a full plate, or if you are planning to read a rectangular portion of the plate, select Row of Column from the dropdown menu.
+    1. If you are planning to read a full plate, or if you are planning to read a rectangular portion of the plate, select Row of Column from the dropdown menu of Read Order.
 If you are planning to read a more randomized sequence of wells, select Well from the dropdown.
 The latter option may slow down read time.
     1. Press OK to save these settings.

 **Measuring pH using m-cresol**